willkoehler/clintonville_greenways/_posts/2022-03-18-beechwold-connector.md

 support this connector to ensure it's completed as planned.
 Continue below to learn more.
 Or [skip down](#call-to-action) to see how you can help.

+<a name="park-improvements"></a>

 <figure class="full rounded shadow">
   <figcaption class='title'>Beechwold Connector design and landscaping plan</figcaption>
   <img src="/images/beechwold-connector/beechwold-connector-render.jpg">
 </figure>

+## Beechwold Connector Park Improvements

+The Beechwold Connector includes a complete renovation of the parkland that connects Rathbone and Jeffrey Place.
+This includes removal of invasive plants and a new landscaping plan with 109 native plantings, including

+- 5 Eastern Red Cedars - which grow to 30-40 ft
+- 13 American Hollies - which grow to 13-25 ft
+- Dogwoods - which grow at least 15ft
+- Gentsch White Hemlocks
+- Cranberry Bushes
+- Purple Chokeberries

+Not only are we gaining an important neighborhood connection, we are also getting a newly renovated park in the heart of Old Beechwold and Delawanda.

 # What is the Beechwold Connector?